 15. Fix Your Bad Sleeping Habits – While sleep is important to relax your body after a long day at work or school, it should be done properly otherwise it may affect your posture and cause neck pain.
 You should invest in a pillow or mattress that can support your body with the correct amount of softness and firmness.
 Also, avoid sleeping on your back to avoid straining your spine.

 16. Visit a sports therapist – Visiting a sports therapist on a regular basis can significantly improve your posture if you combine with the above tactics.
 Sports therapy is great at relieving tightness in the muscles and allowing for optimum range of movement in all of your joints.

 17. Perform Regular Stretching Exercises – lastly, stretching exercises can also improve your posture as they help to loosen up all the ligaments and tendons deep within your back.
 This prevents them from tightening up and affecting your posture.

-There are many ways on how you can improve your posture and the above are some of them.
-By learning how to sit and stand properly, you can greatly improve your posture and prevent back problems.
+There are many ways you can improve your posture and the above are some of them.
+By learning how to sit and stand properly, you can greatly improve your posture and prevent neck problems.